Tarsha1/project-1/README.md

 ### MVP Goals

 1. start screen - completed
-2. question and answer bank that can be viewed with a clicks -completed
+2. question and answer bank that can be viewed with a clicks
-3. clear the screen for the next round of questions -completed
+3. clear the screen for the next round of questions
-4. flash card will show question and give an a. and b. answer to choose from in a dropdown box. -completed
+4. flash card will show question and give an a. and b. answer to choose from in a dropdown box.
-5. Tallies your score -completed
-6. Shows your points -completed
+5. Make a pretty interface

 ## Stretch Goals

-1. Make a pretty interface -completed
+1. Shows your points - still in progress
+2. Tallies your score -still in progress
-2. Expand the Q&A bank to about 100 -still working on
+3. Expand the Q&A bank to about 100 -will work on this issue
-3. Store score to compare later -still working on
+4. Store score to compare later - working on

+## Unsolved Issues

+During the process it was alot of ups and downs but I worked hard to give an efficient and well rounded game that will allow the target audience a way to learn Javascript and have fun doing it.
+My challenge was mostly time not effort.
+I tried several diff ways to make the score make since but the feature was giving alot of bugs and I am revising them now.